-As previously, mentioned, uploading the r scripts, data, and sharing the links to the online repositories (e.g., GitHub or the Open Science Framework) is good.
-Recreating, however, the exact environment, including the used versions, required to run another researcher’s analysis may involve a lot of time.
+As previously, mentioned, uploading the r´R scripts, the data, and sharing the links to the online repositories (e.g., GitHub or the Open Science Framework) is a good start.
+Recreating, however, the exact environment, including the versions used when analyzing data, required to run another researcher’s analysis may involve a lot of time.
 That is, if another researcher wants to conduct the exact same analysis, using the same versions, that researcher needs to install the R version, the packages versions, and so on, before conducting the reproducibility analysis.

 Luckily, there are some alternatives to help us with creating reproducible environments.
-For example, Binder and Code Ocean can make a different; it enables us to reproduce our exact R statistical programming environment, with an online RStudio, This, in turn, will enable other researchers to reproduce our exact work flow, as well as change it.
+For example, Binder and Code Ocean can make a difference; these tools enables us to reproduce our exact R statistical programming environment, with an online RStudio.
+This, in turn, will enable other researchers to reproduce our exact workflow, as well as change it.
 The end product, sort of speak, is an online repository with the R environment we used.
 In this online environment, the data analysis can be re-run by other researchers.
 It is, also, possible for them to change things around in the scripts.
 Note, however, any changes are not saved to the scripts.

 What is Binder